zeroknowledgediscovery/zedwiki/meetings/ARPA-H APECx.md

 • State of the art / emerging technology “baseline”
 • Target for proposed technology in its final, commercializable form
 • Target for proposed technology at the end of the proposed ARPA-H project
-D. Proposed Work
++ D. Proposed Work
 Describe the final deliverable(s) for the project, one (1) or two (2) key interim milestones, and the overall technical approach used to achieve project objectives.
 Discuss alternative approaches considered, if any, and why the proposed approach is most appropriate for the project objectives.
 Describe the background, theory, simulation, modeling, experimental data, or other sound engineering and scientific practices or principles that support the proposed approach.
-Provide specific examples of supporting data and/or appropriate citations to the scientific and technical 3275N99224R00001, APECx literature.
+Provide specific examples of supporting data and/or appropriate citations to the scientific and technical literature.
 The list of citations does not count towards the page limit.
 Identify commercialization challenges to be overcome for the proposed technology to be successful in the health market.
 Describe why the proposed effort is a significant technical challenge and the key technical risks to the project.
 At a minimum, the abstract should address:
-
-
 Does the approach require one or more entirely new technical developments to succeed?
 How will technical risk be mitigated?
-E. Team Organization and Capabilities
++ E. Team Organization and Capabilities
 Indicate the roles and responsibilities of the organizations and key personnel that comprise the Project Team.
 Provide the name, position, and institution of each key team member and describe in 1-2 sentences the skills and experience they bring to the team.
-F. Rough Order of Magnitude (ROM)
++ F. Rough Order of Magnitude (ROM)
 Please include a ROM estimate of timeline and federal funds requested, as well as the total project cost including cost sharing, if applicable.
 The ROM should also include a breakdown of the work by direct labor, labor rates, subcontracts, materials, equipment, other direct costs (e.g.,